zhubaitian/WPF-Demos/README.md

 Takeaway:
 - If set the property of LastChildFill for DockPanel to True, the last control within the DockPanel would take up all the space left.

+### 9-2-ViewBoxLayout
+Please try different options of Stretch and StretchDirection properties and then resize the window to view the effect.

+### 10-1-BorderLayout
+There could be only one control within the Border layout, Border is used to set the border and background of the control

+### 10-2-ScrollViewLayout
+Demo on how to use ScrollView to view the content of a Textbox

+### 10-3-LayoutDemo
+To demonstrate all the layouts we learnt above

+### 11-1-DependencyProperty
+Demo on how to create a customized DependencyProperty in a customized DependencyObject, and how to bind the DependencyProperty to the Label and Textbox control.
+Once we change the content of the Textbox, the corresponding dependencyproperty would be updated, and the Label would show the changes of it.